bonjin6770/YATAGARASU/README.md

-# Yatagarasu
+# YATAGARASU
-This is Yatagarasu project.
+This is YATAGARASU project.